MigangalWork/nexusml/docs/user-quickstart-2.md

 ## Delete a task

-In order to delete a task just call the DELETE `/tasks/<task_id>`.
 For security reasons there is no way to delete all tasks in one call, so you have to delete them one by one.

+### Request
+In order to delete a task just call the:

+DELETE `/tasks/<task_id>`.

+Replace `<task_id>` with the ID of the task for which you want to delete.

 ## Update a task
+The only updatable task values are the `description`, `icon`, and `name`.
+The schema itself cannot be updated directly.
+If you need to update the schema for a task, you will have to create a new task with the desired schema changes.

+## Request
-To update a task, the endpoint
+To update a task, call the endpoint:

 PUT `/tasks/<task_id>`

-must be called.
-The only updateble task values here are, the description, icon and name.
-The schema can not be updated, in order to update a schema from a task you will need to create a new task.
+Replace `<task_id>` with the ID of the task for which you want to update.

-## Import and export model
+## Import and Export Model

-If you are working locally and have a trained model you want to export or import you can do it
+If you're working locally and need to export or import a trained model, you can do so using the following endpoint:
-using:

-GET/POST `/tasks/models`
+**GET/POST** `/tasks/models`

-### GET Request
+### Export model

-You can get a list of all models using
+To retrieve a list of all models, use the following endpoint:

 **GET** `/tasks/models`

-or a specific model data using
+To fetch data for a specific model, use:

 **GET** `/tasks/models/<model_id>`

+### Response
-in this case the response will be:
+In this case, the response will include detailed information about the model, as shown below:

 ```json
 {
   "created_at": "<string>",